BillyPragSec/billypragsec.github.io/index.md

 need to include proof-of-concept or preliminary results.
 Submissions must be anonymized. -->

 * _Presentation of previously accepted papers_: Authors of previously accepted papers (that are of interest to the workshop) can resubmit their papers to be able to present them in the workshop.
 For such contributions, there is no page limitation on the submission, and anonymization is not necessary.

-The Program Committee will evaluate the submissions based on relevancy, impact, and the potential to spark discussion at the workshop.
+The program committee will evaluate the submissions based on relevancy, impact, and the potential to spark discussion at the workshop.
 Interdisciplinary work is appreciated and encouraged.

 ### Areas of Interest
 The topics of interest include (but are not limited to):